EECS Instructional Support Group, Department of Electrical Engineering & Computer Science

 • Running UNIX programs on your PC or Mac

-• Google Groups: free, but some users are sceptical about the privacy of data stored where the vendor may reveal it to advertisers.
+Google Groups This service duplicates postings from USENET news servers.
+The contents may not be real-time copies of the source.
+It is free, but some users are sceptical about the privacy of data stored where the vendor may reveal it to advertisers.

 • Secure password software is REQUIRED to login to our UNIX systems [download free 'ssh' or 'putty' ]

 • Never use older programs such as ftp, telnet, rlogin, rsh, rcp for logins and file transfers.
 These commands send passwords in clear-text over the network.
-This is true of the UNIX-based versions as well as the Exceed "ftp" command on MS Windows and "fetch" on MacOS.
+This is true of the UNIX-based versions as well as the Exceed "ftp" command on Windows and "fetch" on macOS.

 • Login from home using the programs described in How Do I Connect over the Network? above, including: ssh, scp, Putty, Xming, WinSCP.
 These programs prevent your password from being illegally "sniffed" as it crosses the network between your computer and ours.